rivasvict/C_s/notes/git_notes/git.md

 	$ ls
 	#Showing previous ssh keys added on your computer

+	**NOTE**: If the directory "~/.ssh" does not exist, create it by:

+	$ mkdir ~/.ssh
+	#Creating the "~/.ssh" directory
+	#This command should be performed before beginning the whole process ONLY if you notice that there is not the "~/.ssh" directory

 - **STEP 2**: Generate your ssh key for github

 Generating a new ssh on your computer